fywalter/simptc/README.md

 ## Download the data

 All the datasets we used are publicly available text classification datasets.
-One can download all datasets using the following anonymous link: https://drive.google.com/file/d/1MDO8LDRUNC-T8OCtHDk8yfuSnjo84EMX/view?usp=sharing
+One can download all datasets using the following link: https://drive.google.com/file/d/1MDO8LDRUNC-T8OCtHDk8yfuSnjo84EMX/view?usp=sharing

 - One should put the `datasets` and `embeddings` folders at the same directory of the codes.
 - `datasets` contains texts and labels for all datasets.